hapijs/hapi/docs/Reference.md

       in the order added.
     - `after` - a string or array of strings of plugin names this method must executed before (on the same event).
 Otherwise, extension methods are executed in the order added.
+    - `context` - any value passed back to the provided method (via the `request.context` variable) when called.

 ```javascript
 var Hapi = require('hapi');